- Our Work

 - Dollars to Results

-The U.S. Government is also making progress on rebuilding key health infrastructure that was destroyed.
-In June 2012, the U.S. Government and the Government of Haiti signed a five-year Health Partnership Framework that aims to advance the Government of Haiti’s ownership and oversight of an adaptable and self-correcting public health system in Haiti and reduce its dependence on donor support over time.
-Within the five-year period, it is expected that the Government of Haiti will make significant strides toward assuming primary responsibility for the management and performance monitoring of the overall health system as well as providing increased financial support.
+While the U.S. Government is currently providing a basic package of health services, strides are also being made to improve the MSPP’s capacity to take on a larger role in managing the country’s health care services.
+In June 2012, the U.S. Government and the Government of Haiti signed a five-year Health Partnership Framework to advance the Government of Haiti’s ownership and oversight of an adaptable public health system in Haiti and reduce its dependence on donor support over time.
+Since the launch of this framework, the Government of Haiti has made significant strides toward assuming primary responsibility for the management and performance monitoring of the overall health system, as well as providing increased financial support.

 - Supporting nearly 300 healthcare sites nationwide that provide access to healthcare to nearly 50 percent of the Haitian population.